When The White House Can't Be Believed

 After signing an executive order Wednesday, the president says he has done just that, inspiring kudos from such outfits as Breitbart News.
 (Breitbart's initial headline: "Donald Trump Voices Compassion As He Signs Executive Order to Stop Separating Families."
 Later it was changed to: "Donald Trump Signs Executive Order to Stop Separating Families.")

-Back on Monday, Trump's Homeland Security secretary embarked on a series of insupportable assertions, none more fundamental than this: "It's not a policy."
+Back on Monday, Trump's homeland security secretary embarked on a series of insupportable assertions, none more fundamental than this: "It's not a policy."

 But it was.
-Nielsen herself had said there needed to be a break in how Presidents Obama and George W. Bush processed people coming across the border.
+Nielsen herself had said there needed to be a break in how Presidents Barack Obama and George W. Bush processed people coming across the border.
 If an intentional shift in the way the government handles people seeking asylum does not constitute a policy, what meaning does the word "policy" have?

-Then there was the affront Nielsen said she took to a reporter asking whether she intended for parents to be separated from their children, and whether there was an underlying message:
+Then there was the affront Nielsen said she took to a reporter's asking whether she intended for parents to be separated from their children, and whether there was an underlying message:

 Nielsen: I find that offensive.
 No. Because why would I ever create a policy that purposely does that?